k4n3d4-sh0t4r0/Kanduril/README.md

 # Kanduril

-My configuration for anduril 2 firmware
+My configuration for anduril 2 firmware on my D4K single channel

+It may not work properly on other flashlights, so I'm describing everything I changed and where I changed it in each drop-down list.

 ## Changes